ion-ize/discord-welcome-bot/README.md

 # Welcome Bot
-This is a bot that is built with python using the discord python module and is designed to be run inside of a docker container.
+This is a discord bot that is built with python using the discord python module and is designed to be run inside of a docker container.
 This bot only makes outbound network connections so it can be self hosted without much concern.

 # Features: